jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

 Libsodium implements to variants of the ChaCha20-Poly1305 construction:
 - The original construction can safely encrypt up to 2^64 messages with the same key, without any practical limit to the size of a message (up to 2^70 bytes).
-- The IETF construction can safely encrypt a pratically unlimited number of messages (2^96), but individual messages cannot exceed 2^40 bytes (1 Tb).
+- The IETF construction can safely encrypt a pratically unlimited number of messages (2^96), but individual messages cannot exceed 1 terabyte.

 ## Example